ZachBeta/threejs_fpv/RULES.md

 * It is also untracked intentionally leave it alone
 * prefer realitic tests over mocked tests
 * cat any output from git to avoid view waiting for user input
+* use dependency injection to help make objects easier to test

 ## Development Environment Rules